react-native-gesture-handler vs react-native-navigation vs react-navigation vs react-router vs react-router-dom

 Choose this library if you are building a React web application that needs to handle routing with browser features.
 It provides components that enable navigation and deep linking, making it suitable for traditional web applications.

-README for react-router
+README for react-native-gesture-handler

 Installation